The Cost of Winning

 Leaders and teams that practice appreciation can remain relational and build trust.
 Joy is like jet fuel.
 As joy-based trust thrives in a team their solutions are better, the performance excels, communication is seamless, and everyone is more satisfied with the work.
 Let’s talk about helping your team strengthen and grow each person’s joy capacity so that you all excel and profits aren’t a mistake.
 Rather, they’re growing off the charts.

-Let’s talk more about how you can build relational skills in your team and enhance the joy of your organization.
+Let’s talk more about how you can build relational skills in yourself and your team and enhance the joy of your organization.

 Patrick Lencioni, The Five Dysfunctions of a Team – A Leadership Fable, (San Francisco: Jossey-Bass, 2002), 196